Fill in the blanks.

 - He is taller than me

-- This is the wisest plan.
+- Of all the plans, this is the wisest plan.

 - Of the two evils, choose the lesser